ovidiuparvu/Mule-dev/README.md

 * Boost library (ver.
 1.52.0)
 * g++ (ver.
 4.7 or higher)
 * OpenCV (ver.
 2.4.4 or higher)
+* Xerces C++ (ver.
+3.1.1 or higher)

 __Remarks:__

-1. CMake will attempt to automatically find the paths to your Boost and OpenCV include and library folders.
+1. CMake will attempt to automatically find the paths to your Boost, OpenCV and Xerces include and library folders.

 ### 2.2.
 Requirements for running the software